 1. Unless an exemption applies or a Lease is otherwise not subject to the Environmental Review Process, then, before the execution of any Lease, the Tribe shall cause preparation of a comprehensive and adequate tribal environmental impact report ("TEIR") analyzing the potentially significant effects of the proposed action on the environment; provided, however, that information or data which is relevant to such a TEIR and is a matter of public record or is generally available to the public need not be repeated in its entirety in the TEIR, but may be specifically cited as the source for conclusions stated therein; and provided further, that such information or data shall be briefly described, that its relationship to the TEIR shall be indicated, and that the source thereof shall be reasonably available for inspection at a public place or public building.
-The TEIR shall provide detailed information about Significant Environmental Effect(s) which the Lease is likely to have, and shall include a detailed statement setting forth all of the following:
+The TEIR shall provide detailed information about Significant Environmental Effect(s) which the Lease is likely to have, and

-- 1. A description of the physical environmental conditions in the vicinity of the development Project (the environmental setting and existing baseline conditions), as they exist at the time the notice of preparation is issued; - 2.
-All Significant Environmental Effect(s) of the proposed Lease; - 3.
-In a separate section: - a.
-Any Significant Environmental Effect(s) that cannot be avoided if the Lease is executed; and - b.
-Any Significant Environmental Effect(s) that would be irreversible if the Lease is executed. - c.
-Any mitigation measures proposed, recommended, or required. - ii.
-In addition to the information required pursuant to this subsection (d), the TEIR shall also contain a statement indicating the reasons for determining that various effects of the Lease on the off-reservation environment are not significant and consequently have not been discussed in detail in the TEIR.
-In the TEIR, the direct and indirect Significant Environmental Effect(s) shall be clearly identified and described, giving due consideration to both the short-term and long-term effects.

-b.
-Notice of Completion of Draft TEIR.
+Rincon Tribal Code §7.600 shall incl ude a detailed statement setting forth all of the following: V description of the physical environmental conditions in the icinity of the development Project (the environmental etting and existing baseline conditions), as they exist at the me the notice of preparation is issued; Il Significant Environmental Effect(s) of the proposed ease; 3.
+In a separate section: a.
+Any Significant Environmental Effect(s) that cannot be avoided if the Lease is executed; and b.
+Any Significant Environmental Effect(s) that would be irreversible if the Lease is executed. c.
+Any mitigation measures proposed, recommended, or required. sub ind effe env not the Eff giv addition to the information required pursuant to this section (d), the TEIR shall also contain a statement icating the reasons for determining that various ects of the Lease on the off- reservation vironment are not significant and consequently have been discussed in detail in the TEIR.
+In the TEIR, direct and indirect Significant Environmental ect(s) shall be clearly identified and described, ing due consideration to both the short-term and g-term effects. b.
+Notice of Com pletion of Draft TEIR. i.

-- i.
 Within no less than thirty (30) days following the completion of the draft TEIR, the Environmental Reviewer shall file a copy of the draft TEIR and a Notice of Completion with the Tribe.
 The Environmental Reviewer shall also post the Notice of Completion and a copy of the draft TEIR on its website.
-The Notice of Completion shall include all of the following information: - 1.
-A brief description of the Project; - 2.
-The proposed location of the Project; - 3.
-An address where copies of the draft are available; and - 4.
+The Notice of Completion shall include all of the following information: 1.
+A brief description of the Project; 2.
+The proposed location of the Project;

+- 3. An address where copies of the draft are available; and - 4.
 Notice of a period of thirty (30) days during which the Tribe will receive comments on the draft TEIR. - ii.
 To satisfy the requirement for public notice and opportunity to comment under 25 U.S.C. § 415, the Tribe will provide public notice by at least one (1) of the procedures specified below:

-- 1. Publication of the draft TEIR in a newspaper of general circulation in the area affected by the proposed Business Lease, with notice to the public of the opportunity to comment on any Significant Environmental Effect(s) of the proposed action. - 2.
+- Publication of the draft TEIR in a newspaper of general circulation in the area affected by the proposed Business Lease, with notice to the public of the opportunity to comment on any Significant Environmental Effect(s) of the proposed action. - 2.
 Posting of the draft TEIR in the offices of the Tribe and the Environmental Reviewer's office with notice to the public of the opportunity to comment on any Significant Environmental Effect(s) of the proposed action. - c.
 Response to Public Comments.
 After the thirty (30) day comment period has ended, the Environmental Reviewer will review all comments received from the public.